Skip to main content

 }

-Further, we create an identity link graph with the name "login".
+For example, passing the integer 2 as an argument creates a merge with two sites.
+In addition, we can create an identity link graph with the name "login".

-The two elementary bigraphs merge and identity are depicted below.
+The two resulting elementary bigraphs — merge and identity — are shown below.

 Composition of Bigraphs

-To equip a bigraph with operators we simply pass it to the static method
+To equip a bigraph with these operators, it is passed to the static method BigraphFactory#ops(), which provides access to the available composition operations.

 void getting_started_guide() throws InvalidConnectionException, IncompatibleSignatureException, IncompatibleInterfaceException {